Updated 1/13/2026

 As the plants grow, hill up soil against the stems of the plants.
 Take soil from another part of the garden, adding a few inches up the stem and about 12″ out from it.
 This is an option—not necessary—but it should increase the yield.

 Like tomatoes, potatoes root along buried stems.
-As they root, they’ll develop another layer of young potatoes at the ends of the stolons.
+As they root, they’ll develop another layer of young potatoes at the ends of new stolons.
 Hill up around the stems 2 or 3 times during the growing season to maximize the harvest.

 An alternative is to start potatoes in a moderately deep trench, reserving excavated soil on the side of the bed.
 Periodically fill in the trench with amended soil, a few inches at a time.